Dean Moon

 Dean Moon (May 1, 1927 – June 4, 1987) was an American automobile designer.
 He grew up in Norwalk, California.
 Moon was around cars and racing from his youth.
-His father owned "Moon Cafe" and had a go-kart track he called "Moonza", a pun on Monza.
+His father owned "Moon Café" and had a go-kart track he called "Moonza", a pun on Monza.
 Dean was involved in dry lakes hot-rodding in the late 1940s.
 He founded MOON Speed Equipment (c.1950) and worked to improve the quality and safety of speed and racing products his entire life.

-Moon was one of the founding members of Speed Equipment Manufacturers Association in 1963.
+Moon was one of the founding members of Specialty Equipment Manufacturers Association in 1963.

-Dean Moon was a hot rodder and innovator of speed parts.
+Dean Moon was a hot-rodder and innovator of speed parts.
 He built and raced cars from El Mirage Dry Lake and Bonneville Salt Flats to the drag strips and beyond, and established a company that became an icon in the hot rodding industry.
-Starting his business from modest beginnings in a garage behind his father's Moon Cafe in Norwalk, he grew it into an internationally recognized brand name.
+Starting his business from modest beginnings in a garage behind his father's Moon Café in Norwalk, he grew it into an internationally recognized brand name.
 Early products were a multi-carb fuel block, spun aluminum wheel discs, aluminum gas tanks and a foot-shaped throttle pedal.
 Products carrying the Moon name, including the Moon disc wheel covers and Moon Tank auxiliary fuel containers, were very popular, and Moon Equipment's bright-yellow show cars and drag cars were used as prototypes for Hot Wheels toys.

 In 1960 Moon purchased the Potvin company from Chuck Potvin, a good friend and manufacturer of ignitions, camshafts and blower drives.
 In 1962, he moved the company to the Moon Equipment building in Santa Fe Springs, California, and continued producing Potvin products.